-Jordan Curtis Hughes is a young photographer who at the tender age of 22 has flown all over the world shooting live shows with some of the world’s biggest artists.
+Jordan Curtis Hughes is a young photographer who at just 22 has flown all over the world shooting live shows with some of the world’s biggest artists.
 We first discovered Jordan’s work a few years back and had the pleasure of interviewing him as he began cementing his reputation as an NME favourite and talented image-maker.

 Since then we’ve learnt that being a music photographer is a unique and demanding job, though it does have its perks.
 Having just returned from shooting Austin City Limits in sunny Texas, Jordan is already looking forward to the next trip from London to wherever his professional and personal projects take him.